mysteriouspants/mysteriouspants.com/_posts/2021-07-21-reactive-rocket-on-lambda.md

 If you do need to back out of using MUSL for some reason, such as a dependency on OpenSSL you can't get out of, you can configure an Amazon Linux 2 Docker image (`amazonlinux:latest`) with the Rust toolchain and use that as a builder instead - it'll give you the same userspace as the microvm variant we select, so it'll work just fine.

-Further down we create our API Gatway, backed by the Lambda.
+Further down we create our API Gateway, backed by the Lambda.
 Specifying the V2 model version is important for the `lambda_web` crate, which doesn't work with the other V1 type.

 ```typescript
 import * as cdk from '@aws-cdk/core';